Franklin Central High School: Flashes Wall of Fame

+Sport and extracurricular activities

 Athletics

 Franklin Central is a member of the Indiana High School Athletic Association (IHSAA) and the Hoosier Crossroads Conference.

 Franklin Central High School is home to 12 boys' sports including Baseball, Basketball, Bowling, Cross Country, Football, Golf, Soccer, Swimming and Diving, Tennis, Track and Field, and Wrestling.
 Franklin Central also features 12 girls' sports including Basketball, Bowling, Cross Country, Golf, Gymnastics, Soccer, Softball, Swimming and Diving, Tennis, Track and Field, Volleyball, and Wrestling.

 Franklin Central's stadium, the Franklin Township Athletic Center, is a 13120 sqft multipurpose facility that is used for football and track and field.
 The stadium is six stories tall and has seating for 3,500 on the home side.
 The facility was built in 2004 at a one-time cost of $4.3 million.